 We wholeheartedly support the idea of giving unbelievers “space” for expressing their questions and doubts as they are coming to the Lord.
 The man who led me to Christ spent a few entire days with me patiently teaching me the Bible and answering my questions.
 I was chock full of Humanism, New Age, Hinduism, Christian Science, and other errors, and I had a lot of questions and challenges to what the Bible taught.
 I believed there were many ways to God, that reincarnation was true, that a man can find the truth by following his heart, that God would not send people to Hell if they had never heard the gospel, that Christ had learned wisdom in Egypt during the “hidden years,” and many other false things.
 The man who led me to Christ knew little to nothing about the things I believed at the time, but he did know the Scripture, and as I expressed my views to him, including my doubts about the Bible, he patiently listened and then replied with Scripture.

 In our church planting work in South Asia, many unbelievers visit our public meetings and home Bible studies and village meetings, and we deal with their many questions and doubts.
 Sometimes their questions are as ridiculous as whether or not we baptize people in cow’s blood (some of the Hindus have actually said this behind our backs) or as substantial as why we believe that Jesus Christ is the only Saviour and why He died on the cross.
-As we deal with their questions, sometimes they go on to saving faith in Christ and sometimes they turn away, but we deal as best as we can with their all of their issues.
+As we deal with their questions, sometimes they go on to saving faith in Christ and sometimes they turn away, but we deal as best as we can with all of their sincere issues.

 After people are saved, they still have many doctrinal questions, of course.
 I thank the Lord for those who patiently taught me the Scriptures and set my thinking straight when I was a young believer.
 For example, soon after I was saved I found a book by a Seventh-day Adventist at the public library and became confused about the sabbath and whether or not people go to Heaven or Hell at death and such things.
 The pastor of the church where I was a member showed me what the Bible said and his help and my own prayerful Bible study resolved those doubts.
 The same thing happened in regard to Pentecostal-Charismatic doctrine.
 Having been led to Christ by a Pentecostal, I was confused about whether tongues-speaking is for today and such things, but by studying the Bible privately and receiving help from sound teachers, those issues were resolved.
 I asked sincere questions and received honest Bible answers and the problem was settled.
 I recall my late friend and former pastor, Gary Prisk.
 He had lived a roving lifestyle before he was saved, hitchhiking, using drugs, and he didn’t know anything about the Bible.
 Not long after he came to Christ he went to Bible College, and one day soon after arriving he saw a book with the title “Is Jesus God?”
 He thought to himself, “No, God is God.”
 He wasn’t a heretic; he was simply ignorant; and after he was taught what the Bible says about Christ’s divinity he accepted it readily and defended it for the rest of his life.